-1) When reading to clock and calendar counters, do not insert CE=L until all times from second to year have been read to prevent error in reading time.
-(Detailed in "P.27 •Considerations in Reading and Writing Time Data under special condition".
+\1 When reading to clock and calendar counters, do not insert CE=L until all times from second to year have been read to prevent error in reading time.
+(Detailed in "Considerations in Reading and Writing Time Data under special condition".

-(2) Basic Process of Reading Time and Calendar Data with Periodic Interrupt Function
+(2) Basic Process of Reading Time and Calendar Data with Periodic Interrupt Function (Except R2262Txx)

-- 1) This step is intended to select the level mode as a waveform mode for the periodic interrupt function. - 2) This step must be completed within 0.5 second. - 3) This step is intended to set the CTFG bit to 0 in the Control Register 2 to cancel an interrupt to the CPU.
+- \1 This step is intended to select the level mode as a waveform mode for the periodic interrupt function. - \2 This step is intended to set the CTFG bit to 0 in the Control Register 2 to cancel an interrupt to the CPU.

-(3) Applied Process of Reading Time and Calendar Data with Periodic Interrupt Function
+(3) Applied Process of Reading Time and Calendar Data with Periodic Interrupt Function (Except R2262T)